Turtle Beach (NASDAQ:HEAR) Is Targeting Market Share Expansion, Says Bullish Wedbush

 Turtle Beach Is Targeting Market Share Expansion, Says Bullish Wedbush

-Turtle Beach Corp (NASDAQ: HEAR) were lower Thursday after investors concluded that a slowdown in "Fortnite" revenue growth doesn't bode well for the maker of gaming headsets.
+Turtle Beach Corp (NASDAQ: HEAR) shares were lower Thursday after investors concluded that a slowdown in "Fortnite" revenue growth doesn't bode well for the maker of gaming headsets.

 On Friday, Wedbush expressed confidence in Turtle Beach's growth prospects after meeting with the company's management.